Request a Free Consultation

 Medical Malpractice

-The third leading cause of death in the U.S is medical errors.
-When a healthcare provider makes a significant mistake, patients can be severely injured or lose their lives.
+Death by medical errors in the U.S. are the third-leading cause of fatality in this country.
+When a healthcare provider makes a significant mistake, patients and their loved ones can be severely injured or lose their lives.
 Many wrongful death claims are filed due to a physician’s misdiagnosis or failure to identify an illness, incorrect treatment, surgical errors, birth injuries, medication errors, and more.

 Workplace Accidents

 There is an increased chance of worker fatalities in high-risk occupations.
-For example, construction is inherently dangerous.
+For example, working in construction can cause accidents and is inherently dangerous.
 It is an employer’s responsibility to provide a reasonably safe work environment to prevent serious accidents.
-A wrongful death claim can be filed against an employer if the company’s negligence resulted in a loved one’s death.
+A wrongful death claim can be filed against an employer if the company’s negligence resulted in a loved one’s death, which can eventually lead to a death lawsuit.

 Defective Products